MrakDun-desu/BlockstackerDocs/Rules customization/Game-managers.md

 ## How to write a game manager script

-Game manager script has the most options out of any Blockstacker scripts.
+Game manager script has the most options out of any UStacker scripts.
 You can subscribe to any game messages, manage state of the game, make your own score counting system and more.

 ### Predefined values